Angelo Dalle Molle: Business life

 Dalle Molle was born in Mestre, on the lagoon of Venice, on 4 November 1908.
 After the Second World War he and his brothers took over G.B.
-Pezziol, a distillery in the Arcella quarter of Padova; there, with the help of Rino Dondi Pinton, they developed Cynar, a bitter aperitivo/digestivo based on artichoke leaves.
+Pezziol, a distillery in the Arcella quarter of Padua; there, with the help of Rino Dondi Pinton, they developed Cynar, a bitter aperitivo/digestivo based on artichoke leaves.
 It was launched and patented in 1948 or 1952, and quickly became popular, partly as a result of the slogan "contro il logorio della vita moderna", "against the stress of modern life", and the appearances on Carosello of Ernesto Calindri drinking it in the midst of the Milan traffic.
 The company later acquired the Crodo mineral water company which made the non-alcoholic bitter aperitivo Crodino.
 In 1976 he sold his company to the Dutch group Bols (though he retained the rights to the slogan); he then used the proceeds of the sale to buy a controlling share-holding.
 He also bought the Villa La Barbariga at Stra, on the Brenta Canal, and became a patron of the arts and of social and scientific research.